Deep Cycle Battery FAQ

 Typical efficiency in a lead-acid battery is 85-95%, in alkaline and NiCad battery it is about 65%.
 True deep cycle AGM's (such as Concorde) can approach 98% under optimum conditions, but those conditions are seldom found so you should figure as a general rule about a 10% to 20% total power loss when sizing batteries and battery banks.

 Practically all batteries used in PV and all but the smallest backup systems are Lead-Acid type batteries.
 Even after over a century of use, they still offer the best price to power ratio.
 A few systems use NiCad, but we do not recommend them except in cases where extremely cold temperatures (-50 F or less) are common.
-They are expensive to buy, and very expensive to dispose of due the the hazardous nature of Cadmium.
+They are expensive to buy and very expensive to dispose of due to the hazardous nature of Cadmium.

 NiCads, Nickel-Iron, and other types are found in a few systems, but are not common due to their expense, environmental hazards, and/or poor efficiency.

 Batteries are divided in two ways, by application (what they are used for) and construction (how they are built).
 The major applications are automotive, marine, and deep-cycle.
 Deep-cycle includes solar electric (PV), backup power, traction, and RV and boat "house" batteries.
-The major construction types are flooded (wet), gelled, and AGM (Absorbed Glass Mat).
-AGM batteries are also sometimes called "starved electrolyte" or "dry", because the fiberglass mat is only 95% saturated with Sulfuric acid and there is no excess liquid.
+The major construction types are flooded (wet), gelled, and sealed AGM (Absorbed Glass Mat).
+AGM batteries are also sometimes called "starved electrolyte" or "dry"because the fiberglass mat is only 95% saturated with Sulfuric acid and there is no excess liquid.